 When installing smaller sections that are up against each other, it is preferable to overlap them, where additional strength is needed, as seen here.

 It is also preferable to install strongbacks before the subflooring.
 It is much easier that way, as it allows you to put in long sections at a time.
-If the floor is already in, then you can substitute the 2 x 6 (or other sizes) with plywood strips, and install using a nail gun, as most of it will be hard to hammer.
-Again, make sure that you are attaching at least three consecutive joists at a time.

 Having strongbacks will make quite a noticeable difference.
 With them, all elements of the floor including joists, subflooring and strongbacks are working together as a unit.
 Best of all, strongbacks can be put in with minimal price and minimal effort, so there’s really no reason not to install them.